 Back home at St. Albans, the college rocks Grace’s world when it announces the appointment of a new president, the first woman in its 165-year history.
 Cue Abbie—and cue Grace’s collision course with a neurotic dog named Grendel, a fractious rival for tenure, and a woman called Ochre, in what very well might be Grace’s last real shot at happiness.

-This novel reimagines the short story, “Falling From Grace”, which was originally published in the award-winning collection, Sidecar by Ann McMan.
+This full-length novel reimagines and expands on the short story, “Falling From Grace,” which was originally published in the award-winning story collection, Sidecar by Ann McMan.

 Beowulf for Cretins: A Love Story is also available in the following formats:

 Winner, 2019 Lambda Literary Award for Lesbian Romance

 Short List, 2019 Golden Crown Literary Society Ann Bannon Award

 Short List, 2019 Golden Crown Literary Society Humorous Novel

 “A whirlwind blend of philosophical rumination, dry humor, lesbian romance, and slice-of-life pursuit of happiness, Beowulf for Cretins is an unforgettable novel from award-winning author Ann McMan.”—Reviewer’s Bookwatch, Midwest Book Reviews

 “It is hard to know where to stop with the praise—the writing is immaculate, the use of language and references to the arts and literature make for extremely scholarly characters.” —Curve Magazine